kind-grape/vault_integrations/aws_auth/README.md

 2020-04-27T14:11:23.234Z [INFO]  sinks finished, exiting
 ```

-Now, the token can be used to login to vault server
+Finally the token can be used to login to vault server or used for vault requests
 ```
 [ec2-user@ip-172-31-17-255 ~]$ curl --header "X-Vault-Token: $(cat vault-token-ec2)" http://3.101.73.161:8200/v1/secret/myapp/config | jq
   % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current